 Plaques

-The Association will provide a plaque (made in the approved design) for every officer of the Iowa State Patrol killed in the line of duty, to be displayed in the district headquarters where the officer worked at the time of death.
-(2.7.90; 2.8.90)
+As long as there are memorials provided/

 State Trooper – Other States

 The Association may send a donation up to $50.00 (fifty dollars) to the memorial of any State Trooper killed in the line of duty in other states who are members of the NTC Association.
-If a member in good standing wishes to attend the funeral of a State Trooper from another State killed in the line of duty ISTA will pay a stipend of Seventy-Five (75) dollars a day for Two (2) days for Two (2) Troopers wishing to attend.
+If a member in good standing wishes to attend the funeral of a State Trooper from another State killed in the line of duty ISTA will pay a stipend of One Hundred twenty five dollars ($125)dollars a day for Two (2) days for Two (2) Troopers wishing to attend.
 If more wish to attend ISTA will pay a stipend maximum amount of Three Hundred (300) dollars to be split among the number attending.
 (9.27.88; 8.88; 8.24.95; 1.10, 10.5.16)

-Life Insurance (Group)

-Agents that are licensed to write insurance shall be voted on by the Association Directors with a majority vote.
-No one agent that is licensed shall be a single agent of record.
-(1.20.10)

 Scholarships